-- The incident involves an adult. - There is reason to believe that a child has been coerced, blackmailed or groomed, or there are concerns about their capacity to consent (for example, owing to special educational needs). - What you know about the images or videos suggests the content depicts sexual acts which are unusual for the young person's developmental stage, or are violent. - The images involve sexual acts and any child in the images or videos is under 13. - You have reason to believe a child is at immediate risk of harm owing to the sharing of nudes and semi-nudes, for example, they are presenting as suicidal or self-harming.
+- The incident involves an adult. - There is reason to believe that a child has been coerced, blackmailed or groomed, or there are concerns about their capacity to consent (for example, owing to special educational needs). - What you know about the images or videos suggests the content depicts sexual acts which are unusual for the young person's developmental stage, or are violent.
+The

 The DSL should be aware of the requirement for children to have an appropriate adult while a child is being questioned by the police.
 The appropriate adult will "support, advise and assist" the child, and also "observe whether police are acting properly and fairly to respect [the child's] rights and entitlements, and inform the officer of the rank of inspector or above if they consider that they are not".
-Further information can be found in the statutory guidance - PACE Code C 2023.
+Further information can be found in the statutory guidance - PACE Code C 2019.